livingdocsIO/documentation/content/guides/documents/document-lifecycle/restore-a-document/index.md

 Then you should see the document in read-only mode.

-If you have not disabled the document restore feature explicitly via the editor config `app.useArchivedRestore: false` you’ll see an option to restore the document.
+If you have not disabled the document restore feature explicitly via the Editor Config `app.useArchivedRestore: false` you’ll see an option to restore the document.

 ## Manual restore via dev console